-Get your work in front of influential people in the art world who will consider your work for exhibition at Pen and Brush.
+Get your art in front of influential people in the art world as they consider your work for exhibition opportunities at Pen and Brush

-If work does not meet these standards it will be rejected.
-Please read the above standards carefully and be sure your work fits the criteria, once you complete your submission and pay the application fee, it will not be refunded if your portfolio is rejected.
+If work does not meet these standards it will not be accepted for curator review.
+Please read the above standards carefully and be sure your work fits the criteria, if you complete your submission and pay the application fee, it will not be refunded if your portfolio is rejected.
 Portfolios that do meet these standards will be accepted and the materials will be considered by curators working with us during your submission period.